nathan-weinberg/bash-scripts/README.md

 ### Automating Scripts with Cron

-It is recommended to automate the usage of these scripts using `cron`.
+It's recommended to automate the usage of these scripts using `cron`.